github/glb-director/docs/development/second-chance-design.md

 ![LVS packet flow](../images/ecmp-redist-lvs-no-state.png)

 There are still cases where flows can fall through the cracks when network paths change and servers are added or removed.
-To solve this, lvs director servers typically use multicast state syncing, where as new flows are seen the state is replicated to other director servers so this is less likely.
+To solve this, LVS director servers typically use [multicast UDP state syncing](http://kb.linuxvirtualserver.org/wiki/LVS_Cluster_Management#Cluster_Monitoring), where as new flows are seen the state is replicated to other director servers so this is less likely.
 However, the director nodes in this design require cross-communication and also need to store duplicate connection state which is already available on the proxy nodes, and there is still some latency on those flows being kept in sync.

 At GitHub, we typically have very long lived connections (git push/clone) and so wish to store as little additional/duplicate state as possible, and also minimise inadvertant disruption as much as possible since it's not as convenient to simply retry requests.